-1. Index -There are two indices referred to within Final Record Book No. 1.
+- 1. Index -There are two indices referred to within Final Record Book No. 1.
 The first is an index or detailed listing showing the various sections of Final Record Book No. 1 itself.
 An example of an index for Final Record Book No. 1 can be found in Figure 10-2.
 The second index is actually the first section of the book.
 It provides a detailed listing of all records that have been kept and assembled for the project, including both Permanent Records and Temporary Records.
-An example of this listing or index for Section 1 can be found in Figure 10-3.

-2. WSDOT Personnel List - Section 2 of Final Record Book No. 1 contains a copy of the listing of all WSDOT personnel assigned to the project and their classifications.
+An example of this listing or index for Section 1 can be found in Figure 10-3. - 2.
+WSDOT Personnel List Section 2 of Final Record Book No. 1 contains a copy of the listing of all WSDOT personnel assigned to the project and their classifications.
 Each person noted should place their identifying signature and initials after their name on the listing in the same manner as it appears in other final record documents.
-The project office may use Project Personnel Signature Listing DOT Form 422-001 for this purpose.

-- 3. Comparison of Quantities Section 3 of Final Record Book No. 1 contains this CAPS report prepared from the Final Estimate. - 4.
+The project office may use Project Personnel Signature Listing DOT Form 422-001 for this purpose. - 3.
+Comparison of Quantities Section 3 of Final Record Book No. 1 contains this CAPS report prepared from the Final Estimate. - 4.
 Final Estimate Sheets Section 4 of Final Record Book No. 1 contains a copy of the Final Contract Voucher Certification. - 5.
 Contract Estimate Payment Totals Section 5 of Final Record Book No.1 contains a copy of this report obtained from the final estimate. - 6.
-Affidavit of Wages Paid Section 6 of Final Records Book No. 1 contains all Affidavit of Wages Paid received from the Contractor, subcontractors, lower tier subcontractors or suppliers performing work or providing certain products to the project. - 7.
-Change Orders Section 7 of Final Records Book No. 1 contains a listing of all Change Orders prepared for the completed project. - 8.
+Change Orders Section 7 of Final Records Book No. 1 contains a listing of all Change Orders prepared for the completed project. - 7.
 Record of Construction Materials Section 8 of Final Records Book No. 1 contains a tabulation showing the source of all construction materials.
 If material of a certain type was obtained from two or more sources, the station limits or parts of a structure relative to each source should be shown.
 A copy of the maintained and completed Materials Tracking Program (MTP) Report per Construction Manual Section 9-1.2D shall be included.